namiml/nami-apple/README.md

 ### Add Manually
+The XCFramework added via the Swift Package Manager and Cocoapods is built for Xcode 12.
+If you are using Xcode 11.3.1, you'll need to add the Nami framework manually to your project - you can also use this technique in Xcode 12 if you wish.

+For Xcode 11.3.1, you can download the version of the Nami framework in the "Xcode11" directory, in a file named Nami-xcode11_3_1.xcframework.zip.
+Unzip that file after downloading to extract the framework and follow the instructions below.

+For Xcode 11.6 and higher, you can just download the Nami.xcframework directory in the top level of the Nami GitHub repository.

-After downloading the Nami framework from GitHub, move to your application Project settings page in Xcode, and go to the General tab.
+After downloading the Nami framework from GitHub in the Nami repository, move to your application Project settings page in Xcode, and go to the General tab.
 Scroll down until you can see the   "Frameworks and Libraries" section, and drag Nami.xcframework from the finder into this area.

 A dialog will come up to verify, opt to "copy" the framework into the project so that your application has a copy of the framework to check into source control.